Samuel Vestey, 2nd Baron Vestey

 Samuel Vestey, 2nd Baron Vestey (25 December 1882 – 4 May 1954) was a British noble.

 Early life

 He was the son of William Vestey, 1st Baron Vestey, and was educated at Merton College, Oxford, matriculating in 1901.

 He served as Sheriff of Gloucestershire in 1933.

 He succeeded to the title on his father's death in 1940.

 Career

 He was a Justice of the Peace, and photographs of him by Lafayette are in the collection of the National Portrait Gallery.

 Personal life

-In 1908, he married Frances Sarah Howarth, and they had three children:
+In 1908, he married Frances Sarah Howarth, they had three children: